sirius-ms/sirius/sirius_frontend/manual/source/commandline.rst

   If this option is set, SIRIUS will not recalibrate the spectrum during the analysis.

+.. option:: --fingerid

+  If this option is set, SIRIUS will search for molecular structure using CSI:FingerId after determining the molecular formula

+.. option:: --database, -d

+  If this option is set, SIRIUS will only consider molecular formulas from the given database.
+Either ``PubChem`` or ``bio`` can be chosen, as well as other concrete databases like ``hmdb``, ``kegg``, ``knapsack```or ``biocyc``.
+When used with the option --fingerid, the chosen database will also be used to search for candidate structures.

 .. option:: -h, --help

   display help